leafsphp/leafMVC/README.md

 # Leaf
 LeafMVC is a simple MVC framework built on top of the leaf php micro-framework.
+LeafMVC lets you create clean but powerful web apps and APIs quickly.
+Leaf provides simple to use functions to take care of complex issues, eventually speeding up development and taking the pain out of development.

 ## Installation